Jesus Sacrifice Provides for More Than Salvation

 In the movie Faith Like Potatoes, Angus a farmer finds faith in God and follows the leading of the Holy Spirit to plant potatoes.
 Planting potatoes takes faith because you cant see what crop you’ve yielded until you’re ready to harvest.

 Planting seeds of faith can be like this.
-We don’t know what will stick and what will not grow but we if we want to see a harvest we still have to plant.
+We don’t know what will stick and what will not grow but we if we want to see a harvest.
+We still have to plant.

 Sow seeds everywhere in everyone, you never know what will produce a harvest.